Tarántula

+It is also her only album with Ariola and its parent company, BMG, as Sony would later acquire all their labels, leading to the end of their merger and the relaunch of BMG in October 2008.

 The album was produced by Union of Knives' Chris Gordon and Dave McClean, and it was recorded between London, Glasgow, New York City and Barcelona, between 2005 until 2008.

-The album was released two days later in Latin America, and it's expecting to be released in Europe, as previous albums got a release there.
+The album was released two days later in Latin America.
 The album was released in the United States on 24 November 2008.